cfazilleau/CFaz.dev/content/en/posts/turbo-engine.md

 - The components "Behavior"

-Which serve to give a behavior to the object.
+Which are used to give a behavior to the object.

-{{< zooom src="/turbo-engine/types.png" >}}
+{{< zooom src="/turbo-engine/scripts.gif" >}}
-*The 4 horsemen of apocalypse*

-Some basic components exist in the engine, but an complete reflection system allows the user to create its own components in C ++ and compile and reload those scripts directly from the editor.
+Some basic components exist in the engine, but a complete reflection system allows the user to create its own components in C++ and compile and reload those scripts directly from the editor.

+{{< zooom src="/turbo-engine/reflection.gif" >}}
+*and compilation from the editor*

 ------